real-viictor/about/README.md

 * Web Development
 * Game Development

-I see difficulties as abilities to improve, and if i can't make something then I will try again.
+I see difficulties as abilities to improve, and if I can't make something then I will try again.
 > The growth mindset allows people to value what they're doing regardless of the outcome. - Carol Dweck, "Mindset"

 📚 I'm currently learning: